What does end of support for Windows 10 mean?

 • Technical support

-This means that any vulnerabilities discovered after that date will remain unpatched, leaving systems exposed to cyber threats.
+This means that vulnerabilities will remain unpatched, leaving systems exposed to cyber threats.
 For organisations handling sensitive data or operating in regulated sectors, this poses a significant compliance risk.

 Additionally, many software vendors are already announcing that their applications will no longer be supported on Windows 10.
 This could lead to compatibility issues with critical business tools and hinder your Windows 11 upgrade process.